InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Experiments

 To robustly validate the effectiveness of InterCLIP-MEP, we conduct comprehensive ablation studies and case studies on the more reliable MMSD2.0 benchmark, offering deeper insights into its design and performance.
 In addition, we include visualization analyses to provide an intuitive understanding of how the framework processes multi-modal sarcasm cues.

 \paragraph{Ablation study.} We remove the projection module \(\mathcal{F}_p\) and train only the classification module \(\mathcal{F}_c\) for prediction, denoted as \texttt{w/o Proj}.
-To test the necessity of using LoRA \cite{edward2022lora} for fine-tuning, we keep the rest of InterCLIP-MEP unchanged and freeze all self-attention weights of InterCLIP, denoted as \texttt{w/o LoRA}, always selecting the optimal memory size \(L\) for the MEP during inference.
+To test the necessity of using LoRA~\cite{edward2022lora} for fine-tuning, we keep the rest of InterCLIP-MEP unchanged and freeze all self-attention weights of InterCLIP, denoted as \texttt{w/o LoRA}, always selecting the optimal memory size \(L\) for the MEP during inference.
 To evaluate the effectiveness of the MEP, we train both \(\mathcal{F}_p\) and \(\mathcal{F}_c\) but use only \(\mathcal{F}_c\) during inference, denoted as \texttt{w/o MEP}.

-Table \ref{tab:ablation-study} reports all results.
+Table~\ref{tab:ablation-study} reports all results.
 All variants show performance declines compared to the baseline, demonstrating the importance of each module in InterCLIP-MEP.
 For \texttt{w/ TW} and \texttt{w/o Inter}, the \texttt{w/o MEP} variant performed worse than the \texttt{w/o Proj} variant.
 However, for \texttt{w/ T2V} and \texttt{w/ V2T}, the \texttt{w/o MEP} variant performs better than the \texttt{w/o Proj} variant.
 This suggests that backbones with strong image-text interaction capabilities benefit from training the classification module $\mathcal{F}_c$ along with the projection module $\mathcal{F}_p$, even without using MEP during inference.
-We also find that not using LoRA to fine-tune the self-attention modules results in significant performance loss, indicating that the original CLIP's vanilla space is not directly suitable for the sarcasm detection task.
+We also find that not using LoRA to fine-tune the self-attention modules results in significant performance loss, indicating that the original CLIP's vanilla space is not suitable for the sarcasm detection task.

-\paragraph{Case study.} As shown in Figure \ref{fig:case-study}, we select three examples to further demonstrate the robustness of InterCLIP-MEP.
-We observe that direct predictions through the classification module $\mathcal{F}_{c}$ result in high prediction entropy and incorrect outcomes.
-However, MEP effectively mitigates the issue for cases where $\mathcal{F}_{c}$ fails to correctly identify the results by using the historical knowledge of the test samples.
-This integration ensures that even in complex situations, the model maintains a high level of accuracy.
+\paragraph{Hyperparameter study.} We further investigate the method using Interactive-CLIP with T2V interaction as the backbone.
+Keeping the other hyperparameters constant, we condition different top-$n$ layers of the self-attention modules.
+We also study the impact of different projection dimensions $d_{f}$, different LoRA ranks $r$, and different memory sizes $L$ on the \texttt{w/ T2V} method.
+We present all results in Figure~\ref{fig:n-d_f-r-L}.
+Figure~\ref{fig:n-d_f-r-L}(a) shows that conditioning the top four self-attention layers yields the best results.
+From Figure~\ref{fig:n-d_f-r-L}(b), a rank of 8 is optimal.
+Figure~\ref{fig:n-d_f-r-L}(c) indicates the projection dimension is best at 256 or 1024.
+Figure~\ref{fig:n-d_f-r-L}(d) reveals that a memory size of 640 in MEP outperforms the others, confirming the value of historical sample knowledge.